 It's a broad sector, so for the purpose of this post, we’ll be focusing on hygiene and beauty FMCG.
 We will address a shift in consumer behavior, the insights your brand should look out for to address their expectations, small and medium-sized disruptors, and some ways the traditional FMCG model can adapt.

 The importance of consumer insights for FMCG brands

 With an overwhelming variety of options on the market, the success of these products depends on a huge range of factors including consumer trends, packaging, distribution channels, brand equity, and marketing strategies.

 Buyer behavior towards traditional FMCG is pretty indifferent.
-There’s no emotional connection to a disposable razor, but there is a growing consciousness of the way its impacting the environment.
+There’s no emotional connection to a disposable razor, but sure there is a growing consciousness of the way it's impacting the environment.
 Combined with wavering loyalty and demand for online convenience, a major FMCG problem is that it isn’t changing at the pace of consumer expectations.

 Smaller challengers entering the market

 The industry is seeing smaller and mid-sized companies enter the market using more flexible methods of production, alternative distribution options, and choices for more niche, ethically conscious consumers.
 The traditional goal of FMCG goods is to target the masses, but can this model continue?